 A prompt requesting a save name after each trial will appear.

-Naming convention is: ‘FREQUENCY’ _ ‘TRIAL NUMBER’ (always include .0 if whole number)
+Naming convention must be: ‘FREQUENCY’ _ ‘TRIAL NUMBER’ (always include .0 if whole number)

 3.0_6 – This name implies the run was done at 3 Hz and is the 6th trial.